Summary

 It’s all about the converted superhero team, The Seven, and all eyes are on the university’s top-ranked hero, Golden Boy, aka Luke (the big hot flaming sea cucumber) for a spot.

-Emma’s fantasies come true, but the fantasy isn’t always the reality when her lover asks her to turn small to hang around his p***s.
-This is one of the more hilarious and ridiculous sections you crave from this series (although again this was done in The Boys with Termite, so might feel repetitive in content.)
+Emma’s fantasies come true, but the fantasy isn’t always the reality when her lover asks her to turn small to hang around his penis.
+This is one of the more hilarious and ridiculous sections you crave from this series (although, again, this was done in The Boys with Termite, so it might feel repetitive in content.)

-Marie has a night out with Golden Boy Jake, and his best friends Andre, Cate, and Jordan at a nightclub that ends a bit drastically with someone dying.
-However, hero Marie puts the blood back into their body so they live, which grabs the attention of audiences everywhere, making her an online hero.
-After this night she realizes that being a hero isn’t what she first thought.
+Marie has a night out with Golden Boy Jake and his best friends Andre, Cate, and Jordan at a nightclub that ends a bit drastically with someone dying.
+However, hero Marie puts the blood back into their bodies so they live, which grabs the attention of audiences everywhere, making her an online hero.
+After this night, she realizes that being a hero isn’t what she first thought.

-The last ten minutes are the strongest in the episode, where you really get a sense of the insane environment this University is really about.
+The last ten minutes are the strongest in the episode, where you get a sense of the insane environment this University is about.
 There are intense fight sequences and unexpected deaths.

-Marie wants to prove herself, with her main goal being part of The Seven.
-However, our cautious, caring, crime-fighter wanna-be might be the maverick character we all want, who might try to disrupt the seemingly perfect harmonious high school.
+Marie wants to prove herself, and her main goal is to be part of The Seven.
+However, our cautious, caring, crime-fighter wanna-be might be the maverick character we all want, who might try to disrupt the seemingly perfect, harmonious high school.

 Godolkin University has been training the best and brightest superheroes since 1965.
 But more than that, it’s a family, a community of supportive faculty and peers who will accept you as the unique, culturally rich change agent that you are.

 Or that’s what they’d have you think.
-Here they can control superheroes, their minds, their actions, and their futures; molding and forcing them into what Goldolkin wants and needs.
+Here, they can control superheroes, their minds, actions, and futures, molding and forcing them into what Goldolkin wants and needs.

 In the beginning, we meet Marie and her powers of controlling blood and how dramatically this is discovered.
 As she begins at Godolkin she’s clearly working on her identity and place amongst other people with powers.
 Marie doesn’t have a superhero name (yet) which is twinned with her identity crisis.